ghoomfrog/cobblestone/cobblestone.md

 Immunity      |0 |Poison resistance
 Breath        |5 |1 breath is regenerated when breathing, and consumed otherwise.
 At 0 breath, the character undergoes the Suffocating condition in the next round.
 Mana          |0 |Magic requires and consumes mana equal to the action criterion (explained later).
-Antimagic     |0 |The anti-trait[^anti-trait] of magic: the ability to nullify external magical effects on oneself; characters can choose to neglect this trait when targetted in trait actions.
 Warmth[^T]    |0 |Cold resistance; at 0 warmth, in cold places (below 50T), the character undergoes the Freezing condition in the next round.
 Chill         |0 |Heat resistance; at 0 chill, in hot places (above 50T), the character undergoes the Sizzling condition in the next round.
 Wit           |50|Intellect
 Knowledge     |20|Situational knowledge
-Eyesight      |50|Eyesight level and the radius of vision in decameters; also the anti-trait of invisibility Darkvision[^L]|50|The ability to see in full brightness in and below a certain luminence Invisibility  |0 |The anti-trait of eyesight Hearing[^A]   |50|The ability to perfectly hear a certain sound amplitude and below; also the anti-trait of stealth Stealth       |0 |The anti-trait of hearing
+Eyesight      |50|Eyesight level and the radius of vision in decameters; also the anti-trait[^anti-trait] of invisibility Darkvision[^L]|50|The ability to see in full brightness in and below a certain luminence Invisibility  |0 |The anti-trait of eyesight Hearing[^A]   |50|The ability to perfectly hear a certain sound amplitude and below; also the anti-trait of stealth Stealth       |0 |The anti-trait of hearing
-Charisma      |20|The ability to inflict the Charmed condition Illusiveness  |20|The ability to inflict the Illuded condition Willpower     |20|The anti-trait of charisma, illusiveness and psychicness; trying to escape a charm depends on this trait.
+Charisma      |20|The ability to inflict the Charmed condition Illusiveness  |20|The ability to inflict the Illuded condition Willpower     |20|The anti-trait of charisma; trying to escape a charm depends on this trait.
-Intimidation  |0 |The ability to inflict the Intimidated condition Courage       |20|The anti-trait of intimidation; trying to overcome an intimidation depends on this trait.
+Wisdom        |20|The anti-trait of illusiveness Intimidation  |0 |The ability to inflict the Intimidated condition Courage       |20|The anti-trait of intimidation; trying to overcome an intimidation depends on this trait.
 Religion      |40|Praying depends on this trait.